mercurius-js/mercurius/docs/integrations/open-telemetry.md

 ## OpenTelemetry (Tracing)

-Mercurius is fully compatible with open-telemetry
+Mercurius is compatible with open-telemetry

-Here is a simple exemple on how to enable tracing on Mercurius with OpenTelemetry and Zipkin:
+Here is a simple exemple on how to enable tracing on Mercurius with OpenTelemetry:

 tracer.js
 ```js